mjmeilahn/machine-learning-projects/README.md

 80% to 90% = Very Good, something of a rarity and needs to be re-confirmed just in case.

-70% to 80% = Good, this range is ideal and as in line with normal findings.
+70% to 80% = Good, this range is ideal and is in line with industry standards.

 60% to 70% = Poor, this is sub-standard and may yield a positive result though its impact is not as great.